US STOCKS-Futures advance ahead of payrolls data

 Lands' End clothing business.

-release of key U.S. jobs data later in the day.
-Asian shares
+ahead of the release of key U.S. jobs data later in the day.